temporalio/documentation/docs-src/concepts/what-is-cluster-configuration.md

 - TLS, Auth
 - Server log level
 - Metrics
-- Cluster Metadata
+- Cluster metadata
-- Dynamic Config Client
+- Dynamic config Client

 Static configuration values cannot be changed at runtime.
-Some values, such as Metrics configuration or Server log level can be changed in the static configuration but require restarting the Cluster for the changes to take effect.
+Some values, such as the Metrics configuration or Server log level can be changed in the static configuration but require restarting the Cluster for the changes to take effect.

 For details on static configuration keys, see [Cluster configuration reference](/references/configuration).

 ### Dynamic configuration

-Dynamic configuration is the ability to change the behavior of Temporal Server without having to redeploy the server images.
+Dynamic configuration are configuration keys that you can update in your Cluster setup without having to redeploy the server images.

 Some configuration fields are truly dynamic; that is, changes to those values take effect immediately.
 Other configuration fields require a server restart because they are checked only at server startup (such as thread pool size).
+Setting dynamic configuration for your Cluster is optional.

+All dynamic configuration keys provided by Temporal have default values that are used by the Cluster.
+You can override the default values by setting different values for the keys in a YAML file and setting the [dynamic configuration client](/references/configuration#dynamicconfigclient) to poll this file for updates.

+Use dynamic configuration keys to fine-tune your self-deployed Cluster setup.

 For details on dynamic configuration keys, see [Dynamic configuration reference](/references/dynamic-configuration).